robey/packrattle/README.md

   result will be an array of all of the non-null match results of p1 and friends

-- `parser.optional(p)` - match p or return the empty string, succeeding either way
+- `parser.optional(p, defaultValue)` - match p or return the default value (usually the empty string), succeeding either way

 - `parser.check(p)` - verify that p matches, but don't advance the parser's position